Skip to main content

 Questions Paragraph Revising and Editing Self Checklist

-1 Is my paragraph clear to understand?
+1 Is my paragraph easy to understand?

 2 Is my paragraph interesting to read?